sharetribe/flex-docs/docs/overview.md

 ## Deployment

-Flex Docs uses [Vercel](https://www.vercel.com/) for deployment.
+Dev Docs uses [Vercel](https://www.vercel.com/) for deployment.
 It is a great and a simple tool to build modern static sites.
 We have enabled the [Vercel GitHub App](https://github.com/apps/vercel) to enable preview builds for PRs and automatically deploying the `master` branch.